oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Select *Yes, substitute placeholders* under *Replace parameters used in this artifact* to make sure that the value of the parameter is actually applied to compose the version (and *${MYSERVER_VERSION}* is not regarded as a simple string).

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-edit-myserver-artifact-definition.png 1200 729 "edit myserver-artifact-definition" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-edit-myserver-artifact-definition.png 1200 729 "Edit the DevOps Artifact myserver to dynamically select a version based on a parameter derived placeholder" %}

 Press button *Save* to apply the changes in the artifact definition.